Harris Pages (100+)

 Known to his friends and family as Jim, he taught in the Berkeley Unified School District at Malcolm X and Jefferson Elementary schools for 35 years.
 He often spoke fondly of his students and loved to tell stories about their budding lives.
 He formed life-long friendships with both his students and their parents.
 Jim's infectious smile, jovial attitude, kind heartedness and sincerity endeared him to many of his students and colleagues.

-Jim graduated from Arizona State University with a bachelor's degree in History and a teaching credential.
+with a bachelor's degree in History and a teaching credential.
 Later he earned an MA in Education from San Francisco State University.

 Known for being a wonderful storyteller, Jim loved to share tales of his experiences.
 Friends and family enjoyed his storytelling because he was a master at making the most mundane an adventurous riot.